 Can I access library materials from a distance?

-You can access many resources through the WWU Library system.
+You can access many resources through WWU Libraries.
 Below you will find information on how to access a variety of materials.

 Books and Media